Wondering how to travel on a budget? Here are 50 budget travel tips to help you explore the world for less.

 Definitely splurge at some good restaurants while traveling, but don’t do it every night or you’ll spend your travel budget too quickly.

 When shopping for food, local markets are the best places to go.

 You can find all the best, in-season produce and stock up on lots of food for cheap prices.

-This is also the perfect place to meet and chat with locals, or practice your language skills.
+The local market is also the perfect place to meet and chat with locals, or practice your language skills.

 22) Eat Street Food